Bracey steers Glos to win at Glamorgan

 Hogan had Bracey caught on the mid-wicket ropes but it was too late to affect the result.

-Glamorgan host Hampshire on Friday, 10 June, while Gloucestershire host derby rivals Somerset the day before.
+Glamorgan are home to Hampshire on Friday, 10 June, while Gloucestershire host derby rivals Somerset the day before.